Ogma — GM Tool

 Dice Roller

 After a roll, 📖 Interpret appears.
-Click it to open the roll interpreter modal — enter the skill used and a brief description of what the character was attempting.
-The AI returns a 2–3 sentence narrative outcome at the correct Fate Condensed outcome level.
+Click it to send the roll to the AI for a narrative outcome at the correct Fate Condensed level.
+You can optionally select the Fate Action and skill being used.

 Session Log